 Best 14” kids’ bikes for 3-4 year-olds

-In this article we've focused on pedal bikes, though not all children in this age group will be ready to pedal yet.
-If your youngster needs a bit more time to learn the fundamentals, then be sure to check out our guide to big balance bikes for taller children.
+This article focuses on pedal bikes, but not every child in this age group will be ready for pedals just yet.
+If your child still needs time to master balance, our guide to big balance bikes for taller children is worth a look.

-Once you’ve chosen the perfect bike, don’t forget to check out the best kids’ bike helmets to keep them safe on their rides.
-And if you’d like a bit of guidance on getting them pedalling confidently, or you're not sure if they're ready to start yet, see our guide to how to teach your child to ride a bike.
+Once you’ve chosen the right bike, don’t forget to check out the best kids’ bike helmets to keep them safe.
+And if you’re wondering how to help them gain confidence, or even whether they’re ready to start pedalling, our guide to how to teach your child to ride a bike has plenty of useful advice.

 Best 14" kids' bikes: a little girl in waterproofs stands over her 14-inch bike next to the shoreline, looking out at sea with a mountain in background